Road Traffic (St.

 (1) A

-vehicle shall not be parked at any time in a parking place in the zones unless
+person must not park a vehicle at any time in a parking place in the zones

 (a) applies